What is an indie author

 1. Complete artistic control

 Traditionally published authors don't have the luxury of having control over content and design, instead this has been imposed on them.
 Making many traditionally published authors turn to the indie route for publishing, allowing them to choose how their book looks and feels.
 Indie authors can do any number of changes to their books if they so choose.
-Things such as: changing a book cover, choosing a different title, both of things can be done by simply uploading a new file.
+Things such as: changing a book cover, choosing a different title, both of these things can be done by simply uploading a new file.

 Giving the indie author the chance to grow naturally through their mistakes.